MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/index.md

 [!INCLUDE [ua-get-help](includes/ua-get-help.md)]

-## <a name="microsoft-docs"></a>Microsoft Docs
+## <a name="microsoft-learn"></a>Microsoft Learn

 In the navigation panel to the left, you can find information about using [!INCLUDE[prod_short](includes/prod_short.md)] in your company.
 Find links to descriptions of the most commonly used capabilities in the [Business Processes](#business-processes) section.
 See also the [Learn more using the product documentation](product-help-and-support.md#learn-more-using-the-product-documentation) section.

 [!INCLUDE [ua-get-help](includes/ua-get-help.md)]

-You can also [visit our video library](across-videos.md), or start with the [Get started with Microsoft Dynamics 365 Business Central](/training/paths/get-started-dynamics-365-business-central/) learning path on [Microsoft training](/training/dynamics365/business-central?WT.mc_id=dyn365bc_landingpage-docs).
+You can also [visit our video library](across-videos.md), or begin with the [Get started with Microsoft Dynamics 365 Business Central](/training/paths/get-started-dynamics-365-business-central/) learning path on [Microsoft Learn](/training/dynamics365/business-central?WT.mc_id=dyn365bc_landingpage-docs).

 > [!NOTE]
-> Unless otherwise specified, the content on the Docs.microsoft.com site reflects the latest version of [!INCLUDE[prod_short](includes/prod_short.md)] online.
+> Unless otherwise specified, articles on Microsoft Learn reflect the latest version of [!INCLUDE[prod_short](includes/prod_short.md)] online.
 If your organisation uses a different version of [!INCLUDE[prod_short](includes/prod_short.md)] online, then some capabilities might not yet be available.
 Also, if your organisation uses [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, you might be using an earlier version.
 For more information, see [Frequently Asked Questions](across-faq.yml).

 The following sections point to key articles that can help you get familiar with [!INCLUDE [prod_short](includes/prod_short.md)].